mermaid-js/mermaid/CONTRIBUTING.md

 The documentation is located in the `docs` directory and published using GitHub Pages.
 The documentation site is powered by [Docsify](https://docsify.js.org), a simple documentation site generator.
+Here is a video tutorial: https://www.youtube.com/watch?v=TV88lp7egMw&t=317s

 The documentation is written in Markdown, for more information about Markdown [see the GitHub Markdown help page](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

-If you want to preview the documentation site on your machine, you need to install `docsify-cli`:
+If you want to preview the documentation site on your machine, you need to install `docsify-cli` on node using the following command:

 ```
 $ npm i docsify-cli -g